mobgen/halo-documentation/docs/cms/users/cms_users_permissions.md

 ---
-title: HALO CMS - Users Permissions
+title: Users Permissions
-keywords: cms, users, security, admin, management, roles, permissions, rights
-last_updated: May 28, 2018
-tags: [cms]
-sidebar: cms_sidebar
-permalink: cms_users_permissions.html
-folder: cms
+id: cms_users_permissions
+sidebar_label: Permissions
 ---

 We have a fine grained permission system that allows you to filter in a better way what are the items